semvlu/JUCESliderStyle/README.md

 Custom the JUCE slider

-*get the prototype from StyleSheet .h / .cpp, and:*
+get the prototype from *StyleSheet .h / .cpp*, and:
 ```
 #include "StyleSheet.h"
 ```